10 Best Putters Of All Time (Tested and Reviewed for 2025)

 Bobby Locke

-One of the best golfers in South African history, Bobby Locke’s incredible putting skills led to a dominant run in the post-WWII golfing world.
+One of the greatest golfers in South African history, Bobby Locke’s exceptional putting skills led to a dominant run in the post-World War II golfing world.

-Locke won four Open titles during this stretch, largely due to his skills with the flatstick.
+Locke won four Open titles during this stretch, primarily due to his skills with the flat stick.

 Jack Nicklaus